Yonge–Dundas Square: Design

-The site is bordered on the north by Dundas Street, on the east by Victoria Street, and on the west by Yonge Street.
-A former street named Dundas Square (previously Wilton Street) forms the southern boundary.
-Dundas Street, an east–west street through Downtown Toronto, was constructed by connecting pre-existing streets.
-From the west, Agnes Street intersected at Yonge Street at the present Dundas Street intersection but did not continue east.
-From the east, Wilton Street connected to Yonge Street approximately 100 metres to the south.
-In the 20th century, Dundas Street was extended east from the Agnes Street intersection to meet with Wilton Street at Victoria Street, by building a curved road east, then southeast, to intersect with Wilton.
-Wilton was renamed Dundas Street East, and the section of Wilton west of Victoria Street was renamed Dundas Square.
-Yonge Street retail stores south of the new Dundas intersection and not in the way of the roadway remained.

-The square is on a slight incline, which architects Brown and Storey have said was intended to evoke a theatrical stage.
-It is made with modular raised square textured 35.125 by 35.125 in granite slabs (each slab costing approximately $1,500: $1,000 materials plus $500 labour), features a diagonally running zinc canopy along the northern hypotenuse of the "square", a movable plinth which serves as a stage for concerts and other performances, a row of lighted fountains set directly into the pavement, a row of small trees along the southern edge, a transparent canopy over the plinth, and a new entrance to Dundas subway station below.
-A series of low, circular stone planters was added to the western side of the square in the summer of 2005.

-Because Dundas Street bends at the square, it is not actually a square, but an irregular pentagon.
-This angled northeastern side of the square is known as the hypotenuse, which features a structure supported by 11 concrete pillars of the type used to make overpasses on highways.
+Sankofa Square is bordered on the north by Dundas Street East, on the east by Victoria Street, and on the west by Yonge Street, and on the south by a street named Dundas Square.
+It is 1 acre in area.
+It is an irregular pentagon in shape.
+The angled northeastern side of the square along Dundas St, is known as the hypotenuse, which features a structure supported by 11 round concrete pillars.
 This creates an industrial urban aesthetic, which, being to the north, casts no shadows on the rest of the space.
 The other three sides are square (i.e., at right angles to one another and to Yonge and Dundas Streets).

-As well, there is a road which traverses the square known as Dundas Square.
-This is a small street leading from Yonge Street to Dundas Street.
+The square is on a slight incline, which architects Brown + Storey have said was intended to evoke a theatrical stage.
+It is made with modular raised square textured 35.125 by 35.125 in granite slabs (each slab costing approximately $1,500: $1,000 materials plus $500 labour), features a diagonally running zinc canopy along the northern hypotenuse of the "square", a movable plinth which serves as a stage for concerts and other performances, a row of lighted fountains set directly into the pavement, a row of small trees along the southern edge, a transparent canopy over the plinth, and a new entrance to TMU subway station below.
+A series of low, circular stone planters was added to the western side of the square in the summer of 2005.